davewinton/davewinton.github.io/_posts/2025-02-12-DecipherIt.md

 ## Where can I find decipher.it.py?

-You can see the entire script at on my [GitHub](https://github.com/davewinton/decipherit).
+You can see the entire script on my [GitHub](https://github.com/davewinton/decipherit), along with the other python scripts I have created and reference here.

 The script also outputs a table (as shown below) which lists all decryption parameters (salt, nonce, both keys, ciphertext) which allows any modern AES-CTR implementation to decrypt the data without dealing with the quirks of this funny crypto system.